Postdoctoral Research Associate

 I obtained my PhD in Nanotechnology from the Technion Institute of Technology (Israel).
 During my PhD in Dr. Kinneret Keren's lab, I established an in-vitro cell-like system to study the biophysical aspect of cytoskeletal organisation and in particular the process of symmetry breaking in acto-myosin networks .

 I joined the lab of Prof. Michael Dustin as a joint postdoctoral fellow with Omer Dushek to study immunoregulatory networks using mathematical models.
 I have established a three-dimensional collagen gel incorporating human effector T-cells and antigen presenting cells (APCs) to mimic 3D tissue architecture.
 Using time-lapse microscopy I follow the interactions between the T-cells and the APCs in the presence and absence of regulatory T-cells.
 By analysing the kinetic parameters of the contacts formed between the T-cells and APCs and fitting them to a variety of mathematical models we anticipate to reveal the inhibition mechanism employed by regulatory T-cells as a function of antigen dose and potency.
 These models will include communication via direct cell-cell contacts, soluble factors and extracellular vesicles.

-My work is supported in part by the Human Frontiers Science Program [2,3].
+My work was supported in part by the Human Frontiers Science Program [2,3].

 - Abu-Shah, E. and K. Keren, Symmetry breaking in reconstituted actin cortices, ed.
 M. Balasubramanian.
 Vol. 3.
 2014.

 - International research project gets high level of funding